-In the overall strategy of AmRest, capital expenditure is mainly related to the development of the restaurant network.
+In the overall strategy of AmRest, capital expenditure are mainly related to the development of the restaurant network.
 The Group increased the scale of the business through the construction of new restaurants, the acquisition of restaurant chains from third parties as well as reconstruction and replacement of assets in the existing stores.
-Each year, the Group's capital expenditure depends mainly on the number and type of restaurants opened, IT investments, as well as the scale and profile of M&A activities.
+Each year, the Group's capital expenditure depend mainly on the number and type of restaurants opened, IT investments, as well as the scale and profile of M&A activities.

-In 2022 AmRest's capital expenditure stood at EUR 148.7 million with an increased of 43.4% with respect to 2021.
-This increase has accompanied the gradual recovery in the business activity and the completion of the balance sheet deleverage objective of the Group.
+In 2023 AmRest's capital expenditure stood at EUR 214.9 million with an increased of 44.5% with respect to 2022.
+This increase was due to gradual recovery in the business activity and the completion of the balance sheet deleverage objective of the Group.

-The table below presents purchases of property, plant and equipment and intangible assets in 12 months ended 31 December 2022 and 31 December 2021.
+The table below presents purchases of property, plant and equipment and intangible assets in 12 months ended 31 December 2023 and 31 December 2022.